amirmazmi/config/python/basic_python.md

 Example:
-> open a text editor, copy paste the content below and save it as `hello.py`
+On your desktop, open a text editor, copy paste the content below and save it as `hello.py`
 > `print("Hello world")`

-Execute in terminal
+Open a terminal and execute
 `python hello.py`

 <br>